-- (a) properties (i.e. real estate) should be valued on an 'as is' and, for development property, on an 'as if complete' basis; - (b) development properties should be re-valued at least every 12 months unless the funds are retained by the issuer and only released in stages to cover project completion costs; - an issuer should have a clear policy on how often it obtains valuations, including how recent a valuation has to be when it makes a new loan; - an issuer should establish a panel of valuers and ensure that no single valuer conducts more than one-third of the total number of valuations obtained; and - (e) the appointment of valuers should be with the trustee's consent.
+- properties (i.e. real estate) should be valued on an 'as is' and, for development property, on an 'as if complete' basis; - (b) development properties should be re-valued at least every 12 months unless the funds are retained by the issuer and only released in stages to cover project completion costs; - (c) an issuer should have a clear policy on how often it obtains valuations, including how recent a valuation has to be when it makes a new loan; - the appointment of valuers should be with the trustee's consent.